 Going with a standard publisher?

 Also known as “traditional publishing,” this was long the customary way of turning a manuscript into a book.
-Acting on your behalf, a literary agent identifies publishers who are likely to be interested in your business book, then asks them to read it and consider publishing it.
-If one of them agrees to do so, that publisher will handle the copy editing, proofreading, cover and interior design, printing, distribution to bookstores, and other matters.
-In turn, you will be paid a certain amount of money per book sold.
+Acting on your behalf, a literary agent identifies publishers who are likely to be interested in your business book.
+Then he sends them your book proposal to consider.
+Hopefully, one of the publishers is impressed enough by the proposal to agree to publish your book.
+That publisher then handles the copy editing, proofreading, cover and interior design, printing, distribution to bookstores, and other matters.
+In return, you are paid a certain amount of money per book sold.
 (You may also receive an advance payment, a “down payment” on the copies of your book that the publisher expects to sell in the near future.)

 If you’re going the traditional route, you’ll need to: